 Valley Fever (coccidioidomycosis or “cocci” for short) is an infection caused by a fungus (Coccidioides immitis) that grows in the soil in the southwestern United States (California, Arizona, New Mexico, Texas and Mexico).

-Both humans and animals are at risk of contracting this fungal infection.
 Many species are susceptible to Valley Fever, although dogs make up the majority of cases of animal Valley Fever.
 In dogs, symptoms typically include fever, dry cough, decreased appetite, and lethargy.